 Your team spent countless hours putting together tiered sponsorship packages.
 But then you send your proposal to prospective sponsors — just to get no response.

 Event sponsorships are won (or lost) by how well you can demonstrate the value of sponsoring your event.
-If your sponsorship prospectus isn’t making a splash, it’s time to revisit the what you’re including — and how you’re presenting it.
+If your sponsorship prospectus isn’t making a splash, it’s time to revisit what you’re including — and how you’re presenting it.

 And with so many events competing for a limited amount of sponsorship dollars, it’s critical to create a persuasive pitch.